Cysharp/MemoryPack/README.md

 `(byte tag, value)`
 `(250, ushort tag, value)`

-First unsgined byte is tag that for discriminated value type or flag, `0` to `249` represents tag, `250` represents next unsigned short is tag, `255` represents union is `null`.
+First unsigned byte is tag that for discriminated value type or flag, `0` to `249` represents tag, `250` represents next unsigned short is tag, `255` represents union is `null`.

 License
 ---